-In recognition of Meridian's national retail shareholder base, the Board's policy is to rotate the locations of Meridian's annual shareholder meetings.
-Therefore, having held the 2014, 2015 and 2016 meetings in Wellington, Auckland and Christchurch respectively, the 2017 meeting will take place in Wellington.
+In recognition of Meridian's national retail shareholder and stakeholder base, the Board's policy is to rotate the locations of Meridian's annual shareholder meetings.
+Therefore, having held the 2016, 2017 and 2018 meetings in Christchurch.
+Wellington and Auckland respectively, the 2019 meeting will take place in Christchurch.
 More information will be provided closer to the time in the Notice of Meeting.